-How is done then?
 How do I close my vocal cords?

-These exercises will teach you how to fully close your vocal cords.
+The following exercises will teach you how to fully close your vocal cords.

 Is an airy sound a bad thing?

 No. And yes.
 The default healthy function of the vocal cord is to close fully when they vibrate.
 But there are quite a few singing styles in which it is more than appropriate to use some air in the voice, such as pop, rock and jazz.
-But I wouldn't recomment singing airy all the time, that is not vocally sustainable, because, well, in so many words, the vocal cords don't like that.
+But I wouldn't recommend singing airy all the time, that is not vocally sustainable, because, well, in so many words, the vocal cords don't like that.

 You can always close your vocal cords less and get more air in your voice after you have learned to close them.
 No problem, but i would like you to have the choice, and the control over that.

-1. Exhale and stop the air
+Exercise 1.
+Exhale and stop the air

 5:03 in the above video.
 This is a way to make the mechanism of closing the vocal cords active and conscious.
 Breathe out, breathe in, then exhale a tiny bit and STOP.
 Make a small sound like 'he'.
 Don't give me a HUUH!
 Keep it small.
 We don't want to put pressure on our vocal cords.